-MTH 043-044 - Geometry-Trigonometry-Algebra III A and B. (H)
+MTH 043-044 - Geometry-Trigonometry-Algebra III A and B. (H) Cr.
+1/2-1/2 unit

 Continues the development in Algebra I and II.
 Normal geometric concepts are studied, including column and paragraph proofs.
 Logarithms are covered extensively with emphasis on the algebra of logarithms.
 Emphasizes all phases of trigonometry including trigonometric equations, identities, and graphs.
 Other topics include matrices, determinants, arithmetic and geometric progressions, conic sections, roots of polynomial equations, and curve sketching.
 Prerequisite: MTH 033-034.